fairy-stockfish/Fairy-Stockfish/Readme.md

 ## Bindings

 Besides the C++ engine, this project also includes bindings for other programming languages in order to be able to use it as a library for chess variants.
-They support move, SAN, and FEN generation, as well as checking of game end conditions.
-Since they are using the C++ code, the bindings are very performant compared to libraries directly written in the respective target language.
+They support move, SAN, and FEN generation, as well as checking of game end conditions for all variants supported by Fairy-Stockfish.
+Since the bindings are using the C++ code, they are very performant compared to libraries directly written in the respective target language.

 ### Python

-The python binding [pyffish](https://pypi.org/project/pyffish/) authored by [@gbtami](https://github.com/gbtami) is implemented in [pyffish.cpp](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/pyffish.cpp).
-It supports move, SAN, and FEN generation, as well as checking of game end conditions.
+The python binding [pyffish](https://pypi.org/project/pyffish/) contributed by [@gbtami](https://github.com/gbtami) is implemented in [pyffish.cpp](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/pyffish.cpp).
 It is e.g. used in the backend for the [pychess server](https://github.com/gbtami/pychess-variants).

 ### Javascript

-The javascript binding ffish.js authored by [@QueensGambit](https://github.com/QueensGambit) is implemented in [ffishjs.cpp](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/ffishjs.cpp).
+The javascript binding ffish.js contributed by [@QueensGambit](https://github.com/QueensGambit) is implemented in [ffishjs.cpp](https://github.com/ianfab/Fairy-Stockfish/blob/master/src/ffishjs.cpp).
 The compilation/binding to javascript is done using emscripten, see the [readme](https://github.com/ianfab/Fairy-Stockfish/tree/master/tests/js).

+## Ports

+### WASM

+A port of Fairy-Stockfish to WebAssembly is maintained at https://github.com/ianfab/stockfish.wasm.

 # Stockfish
 ## Overview